 Brian Hales writes that he is unaware of any evidence that Joseph's plural wives were among those seduced by Bennett and his cronies.
-However simple procedural steps we take for granted in modern investigations are missing, suggesting the testimony before the High Council could not have been complete:
+He and all the rest of us have overlooked the possibility that the Esther Smith metioned in the High Council record might be Esther Dutcher [Smith], who is reported to have been sealed to Joseph Smith during his lifetime.
+Also, simple procedural steps we take for granted in modern investigations are missing, suggesting the testimony before the High Council could not have been complete:

-• There was no attempt to identify the "one, who affirmed that such intercourse was tolerated by the heads of the Church," as Matilda Nyman had indicated in her testimony, though the Dinger edition of the High Council Minutes indicates this individual was William Smith.

-- Catherine Fuller Warren indicated John C. Bennett was the first to seduce her, and had done so about a year earlier in July 1841 or before.
+- There was no attempt to identify the "one, who affirmed that such intercourse was tolerated by the heads of the Church," as Matilda Nyman had indicated in her testimony, though the Dinger edition of the High Council Minutes indicates this individual was William Smith. - Catherine Fuller Warren indicated John C. Bennett was the first to seduce her, and had done so about a year earlier in July 1841 or before.
 Yet Sarah Miller, Mary Clift, Esther Smith and the Nymans had only been approached by the seducers that spring. - Mary Heron is not mentioned in these findings, despite the 1850 testimony indicating she was "frigged" by a man named Joseph, likely Joseph Kelly. - Sarah Pratt is not mentioned in these findings, despite Bennett confiding in Jacob Backenstos that "Sarah made a first rate go." - There was no attempt to get the men to yield up a complete list of the women they had corrupted.
 Catherine [Fuller Warren] testified that multiple men (Darwin Chase, William Smith, Lyman O. Littlefield, and Justus Morse) to whom she did not yield tried to get her to have sex with them.
 Are we to believe that these men never tried that line on anyone else? - There is the curious matter of the women Bennett would later assert were part of Joseph's "harem," characterizing the entire membership of the Relief Society as a "seraglio" 23 presided over by Emma. - Orange Wight wrote that John Higbee, uncle to Chauncey and Francis Higbee, had two wives in 1841.
 Yet John Higbee is not mentioned in the High Council Minutes. - Neither Joseph Kelly nor John Snider are mentioned in the High Council testimony, though 1850 testimony indicates they were both involved in illicit intercourse circa 1841/42.